OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Pidgin is an English-based creole language and Nigeria’s real lingua franca.
-English might be the official language, but the lower down the socioeconomic scale you go, people’s grasp of it declines.
-There are well over 250 other local languages, the most common being Yoruba, Igbo and Hausa.
-Pidgin developed to aid communication among people from different parts of the country, and also between locals and Europeans.
+English might be the official language, but in a country with well over 250 other local languages, Pidgin was developed to aid communication among people from different parts of the country, as well as between locals and Europeans.

 This common greeting means ‘How is everything?’.
 A marker of camaraderie between Nigerians, it is a simple, informal greeting that’s best used with people you know well, or in casual settings.
 The verb at the end is often dropped, so beware: if someone asks you How far?, they aren’t referring to your journey to meet them.

 This is another highly informal greeting – one to try out with a taxi driver or market seller, for instance.
 If anything, this one is even more informal than how far.
 It can also be used aggressively in the sense of ‘what’s your problem?’.
 Dropping the dey and asking someone wétin only is a good way of telling them to back off.
 Back it up with your best scowl.

 The good thing about pidgin is that it most of it is easy to get your head around. ”You do well” simply means “Thank you”.
 For example, in an informal setting with a friend, you can say ”My friend you do well”.

 ”No wahala” is the pidgin expression used for confirmation or approval.
 When someone says “No wahala”, it could mean “Yes” or “No problem”.
 When you want to say “No” then this word alone will do.
 “Wahala” on its own means ‘”trouble”, similar to the way the word bacchanal is used in the Caribbean.
 It can also refer to stress.

 Knowing how to ask where the bathroom is in pidgin is an obvious essential.